Division of Child Care

 - Expands data collection and management systems that allow for evidence based management decisions.

-The Division of Child Care coordinates program subsidy payments and professional development and training and administers STARS for KIDS NOW and the Kentucky Partnership for Early Childhood Services (child care resource and referral agencies.
+The Division of Child Care coordinates program subsidy payments and professional development and training and administers STARS for KIDS NOW and the Kentucky Partnership for Early Childhood Services - Child Care Aware of Kentucky.
 For an overview of the Division of Child

 Child Care Assistance Program